 \subsection{Transformer encoder}

 The Transformer models we constructed to detect SLs were inspired by the DEtection TRansformer (DETR) created by Facebook \citep{carion2020endtoend}.
-As shown in Fig. \ref{fig:Transformer}, the transformer encoder has a very simple architecture and contains three main parts, which are listed below.
+As shown in Fig. \ref{fig:Transformer}, the transformer encoder has a very simple architecture and contains three main parts, which are desctibed below.

-\begin{enumerate} \item The first component of the architecture is a simple CNN to extract the features from the image.
-The output from the CNN backbone will be a vector with dimensions H$\times$W$\times$D. Where D is the number of filters in the last convolution layer.
-The encoder demands a sequence as input; hence we have to reshape the output of the CNN to a D$\times$HW feature map. \item As mentioned earlier, the transformer architecture is permutation-invariant; hence we add the output of the CNN backbone with fixed positional encoding before processing it to the transformer encoder layer.
-After the CNN backbone, we have the self-attention based encoder layers to process and filter the relevant features extracted by the CNN.
-The encoder layer has a standard architecture and consists of a multi-head self-attention module and a feed-forward network (FFN). \item The final part of the model is a feed-forward network (FFN) similar to that of the regular CNNs and learns the features filtered by the encoder layers.
-The model's output is a single neuron with a sigmoid activation function that predicts the probability that the input image is a lens. \end{enumerate}
+The first component of the architecture is a simple CNN used to extract the features from the image.
+The output from the CNN backbone is a vector with dimensions H$\times$W$\times$D, where D is the number of filters in the last convolution layer.
+The encoder demands a sequence as input, hence we have to reshape the output of the CNN to a D$\times$HW feature map.
+As mentioned above, the transformer architecture is permutation-invariant, hence for the second component we add the output of the CNN backbone with fixed positional encoding before processing it to the transformer encoder layer.
+After the CNN backbone, we process the self-attention-based encoder layers, and filter the relevant features extracted by the CNN.
+The encoder layer has a standard architecture and consists of a multi-head self-attention module and a feed-forward network (FFN).
+The third part of the model is a FFN that is similar to the regular CNNs and that learns the features filtered by the encoder layers.
+The model's output is a single neuron with a sigmoid activation function that predicts the probability that the input image is a lens.

 We created 21 encoder models with different structures to study how the hyperparameters in the encoder will affect the model's performance.
-We used the Exponential Linear Unit (ELU) function as the activation function for all the layers in these models.
-We initialise the weights of our model with Xavier uniform initialiser, and all layers are trained from scratch by the ADAM optimiser with the default exponential decay rates \citep{Glorot2010UnderstandingTD,kingma2017adam}.
+We used the exponential linear unit (ELU) function as the activation function for all the layers in these models.
+We initialise the weights of our model with the Xavier uniform initialiser, and all layers are trained from scratch by the ADAM optimiser with the default exponential decay rates \citep{Glorot2010UnderstandingTD,kingma2017adam}.